Polar Lattices for Lossy Compression: Proof of Theorem

 \section{Proof of Theorem \ref{Thm:quantizationMain}}

-\begin{proof} Firstly, for the source $Y'$, we consider the average performance of the multilevel polar codes with all possible choice of $u_\ell^{\mathcal{F}_\ell}$ at each level.
-If the encoding rule described in the form of \eqref{eqn:lossyencoder4} is used for all $i \in [N]$ at each level, the resulted average distortion is given by
+\begin{proof} Firstly, for the source $Y'$, we consider the average performance of the multilevel polar codes with all possible choice of $u_\ell^{\mathcal{F}_\ell}$ on each level.
+If the encoding rule described in the form of \eqref{eqn:lossyencoder4} is used for all $i \in [N]$ on each level, the resulted average distortion is given by